TwP/bones/README.txt

 viral -- all the code your project needs is included in the skeleton (no gem dependency required).

+== VERSION 2.1.0 CHANGES:

+Version 2.1.0 of Mr Bones allows your projects to use the rake tasks found in the Mr Bones gem but still remain independent from Mr Bones when deployed.
+This is accomplished by copying the rake tasks into your project only when it is packaged into a gem (or zip file or tarball).

 == VERSION 2.0.0 CHANGES:

 Version 2.0.0 of Mr Bones introduces backwards incompatibilities.
 Here is